-We've rounded up 15 16 of the best iPhone and iPad and iPod apps that will interest crisis management and disaster response professionals.
+We've rounded up 15 16 of the best iPhone and iPad apps that will interest crisis management and disaster response professionals.
 Many will also be of interest to the average user.

 These are practical apps that you might find useful as you do your job.
 This list does not include apps that are solely focused on personal preparedness or general weather apps such as AccuWeather.